-The Athletic Medicine Department treats intercollegiate varsity athletes who become injured or ill.
-If an injury or illness should develop while you're practicing or playing, you should advise your athletic trainer so that appropriate medical follow-up can be arranged.
+The Athletic Medicine Department treats intercollegiate varsity athletes who become injured or ill and encourages wellness.
+If an injury or illness should develop while you're practicing or playing you should advise your athletic trainer so that appropriate medical follow-up can be arranged.
 Treatment programs are designed to return athletes to full competition as soon as safely possible.
-However, it is expected that athletes will adhere to the prescribed therapy to facilitate this goal.

 - Medical Clearance